Last updated on June 24th, 2021

 Endowus also provides you with Irish-domicled funds, which help to lower your dividend withholding tax.
 You do not need to worry about incurring the hefty US estate tax too!

-If you are able to set aside $1k, Endowus is a strong contender for you to invest your funds.
+If you are able to set aside at least $1k, Endowus is a strong contender for you to invest your funds.

 Both robo-advisors have their strengths, and are able to cater to your different needs.